 At an average deal value of £10k previously they were closing 25 deals per month.
 Now, with our 9.8% improvement, ReachOut&TouchBase.io will take home 27 deals adding another £20k to their revenue, now totaling £270k!

 When it comes to stage tenancy, repetition takes on a new meaning.
 It’s not just about moving to the next slowest stage in the funnel.
 It’s about taking the time to re-explore granularity, identifying other data points that influence stage tenancy.

 As a very simple example, it’s often the case that different opportunity types will bear a massive impact on stage tenancy i.e. an upsell opportunity will yield different results to a new business opportunity.
 This is where our sales enablement can start to benefit from real direction, not just blanket rules.

 Of course, traditional repetition also applies.
 Look at the next slowest stage and follow the steps.
 It’s imperative that we set up our reporting to easily identify that our efforts are bearing an impact on results.

-Yet again, we see the huge revenue impact that can be released by improving one, seemingly inconspicuous, metric.
-Stage Tenancy is critical to improving the speed at which our deals move through the funnel, affords resolute direction to our sales enablement investments, and is the perfect metric to identify exactly where your individual salespeople need help and assistance.
+Yet again, we see the huge revenue impact that can be realised by improving one, seemingly inconspicuous, metric.
+Stage Tenancy is critical to improving the speed at which our deals move through the funnel.
+It affords resolute direction to our sales enablement investments, and is the perfect metric to identify exactly where your individual salespeople need help and assistance.

 Don’t forget to look out for anomalies.
 This is where we have the opportunity to correct sales processes, drive data quality and improve the visibility of reporting in the future.